jefdaj/ortholang-demo/templates/scripts.md

 {% import "macros.jinja" as macros with context %}

-Here are a bunch of example scripts, including everything from the rest of the site.
+Here are a bunch of example scripts, including everything from the rest of the (public) site.

 If you don't find an example similar to what you're trying to do, request that it be added (bottom right).
 Or if you figure it out yourself, consider adding your script to the collection!